polterguy/polterguy.github.io/magic.lambda.crypto/index.md

 # Magic Lambda Crypto

-Provides cryptographic services to [Magic](https://github.com/polterguy/magic).
-More specifically, it provides two slots, that helps you with storing passwords secured in your database.
+Provides cryptographic services to Magic.
+More specifically, this project provides the following slots, that among other things helps you with storing passwords securely in your database, in addition to other services, such as generating random pieces of text, etc.

 * __[crypto.hash]__ - Creates a hash of the specified string value/expression's value, using the specified **[algorithm]**.
 * __[crypto.password.hash]__ - Creates a cryptographically secure hash from the specified password, expected to be found in its value node.